 Gotham Makker, M.D. has served as one of our directors since January 2018.
 Dr. Makker has over 20 years of healthcare industry experience.
-Dr. Makker currently serves as head of Strategic Investments for RTW Investments, LP ("RTW"), a position he has held since 2019.
+Dr. Makker currently serves as head of Strategic Investments for RTW, a position he has held since 2019.
 From 2005 to 2019, he served as Chief Executive Officer of Simran Investment Group, LLC, a closely held equity investment fund.
 Prior to Simran, Dr. Makker was a healthcare portfolio manager and principal at Citadel Investment Group LLC, a position he held from 2002 to 2005.
 Prior to joining Citadel, Dr. Makker served as an analyst at Oracle Partners LP covering biotechnology and medical device sectors from 2000 to 2001.
 From 1999 to 2000, Dr. Makker was a senior analyst on the life sciences investment banking team at Hambrecht & Quist.
 Dr. Makker has previously served on the board of directors of Health Sciences Acquisitions Corporation.
 Dr. Makker received an M.D. from the University of Nebraska Medical School, and he completed the Sarnoff cardiovascular research fellowship at Columbia University, College of Physicians & Surgeons and at Harvard Medical School, Brigham & Women's Hospital.
 We believe that Dr. Makker's qualifications to serve on our Board include his years of experience in, and extensive knowledge of, the healthcare industry.

 Fady Malik, M.D., Ph.D. has served as one of our directors since March 2022.
-Dr. Malik has served as the Executive Vice President of Research and Development at Cytokinetics, Inc. since November 2015, and he has been with Cytokinetics since its inception in 1998.
+Dr. Malik has served as the Executive Vice President of Research and Development at Cytokinetics, Inc., a publicly-traded biopharmaceutical company focused on discovering, developing, and commercializing muscle activators and inhibitors, since November 2015, and he has been with Cytokinetics since its inception in 1998.
 Prior to taking on his current role in 2015, Dr. Malik had several other roles of increasing seniority within Cytokinetics, including serving as the Senior Vice President of Research and Development from August 2014 to November 2015, as the Senior Vice President of Research and Early Development from June 2012 to August 2014 and as Vice President, Biology from March 2008 to June 2012, all of which roles were focused towards building Cytokinetics' cardiovascular and skeletal muscle programs from their conception.
-In addition, since 2000, Dr. Malik has held an appointment in the Cardiology Division of the University of California, San Francisco, where he is currently a Clinical Professor.
+In addition, since 2000, Dr. Malik has held an appointment in the Cardiology Division of the University of California, San Francisco, where he is currently a

+Clinical Professor.
 Dr. Malik is a cardiologist by training, and he was a practicing Interventional Cardiologist at the San Francisco Veterans Administration Medical Center for over 18 years.
-Dr. Malik received a B.S. from the University of California at Berkeley, a Ph.D. from the University of California at San Francisco.
+Dr. Malik received a B.S. from the University of California at Berkeley, a Ph.D. from the University of California at San Francisco and his M.D. from the University of California at San Francisco.
 We believe that Dr. Malik's qualifications to serve on our Board include his depth of knowledge of the pharmaceutical industry and his many years of experience in clinical research and drug development.